my-cumbria-logo, my-cumbria-logo Toggle navigation

 Articles submitted to scholarly ‘peer reviewed’ journals are checked by other experts in the field before they are published.
 This means that journals which have a peer review process are generally considered more reliable than other journals.
 The feedback your receive from the peer-reviewers can help you to improve your work before it is published.
 There are different types of peer review, check the journal's website to check their peer-review process.

 Professional journals, sometimes called trade magazines, focus on providing up-to-date information on trends, products, and industry news, to people working within a particular profession or trade.
 Although not usually peer-reviewed, these articles are written by professionals or industry experts who have experience within the relevant field and might be appropriate for your output depending on your intended audience.
+A typical example of a professional journal is the Nursing Times.

 • Think, Check, Submit